🌲

 Day 0: Arriving to the Centre and Scheduling Logistics

 Dhamma Geha is located about a 30 minute drive north of Ubud’s city centre, in a peaceful area neighbouring rice fields and local farmers.
 I couldn’t have asked for a more beautiful centre to have practiced for the 10 days.
-During breaks between sittings, the nature you encounter is lush and full of alive-ness.
-Everyday I discovered new sights: banana trees, peace lilies, rubber trees, durian trees, wild mushrooms, tropical flora, coconut trees, and so much more.
+During breaks between sittings, the nature you encounter is lush and alive.
+Everyday I discovered new sights: banana trees, rubber trees, durian trees, wild mushrooms, tropical flora, coconut trees, and so much more.

 The centre filled with flowers, plants, trees, and a serene landscape for quiet contemplation.